cloudalchemy/ansible-node-exporter/README.md

 ## Local Testing

 The preferred way of locally testing the role is to use Docker and [molecule](https://github.com/metacloud/molecule) (v2.x).
 You will have to install Docker on your system.
-See "Get started" for a Docker package suitable to for your system.
+See "Get started" for a Docker package suitable for your system.
-We are using tox to simplify process of testing on multiple ansible versions.
+We are using tox to simplify the process of testing on multiple ansible versions.
 To install tox execute:
 ```sh
 pip3 install tox
 ```